What you need to know

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Employment of epidemiologists is projected to grow 5 percent from 2018 to 2028, about as fast as the average for all occupations.
+Employment of epidemiologists is projected to grow 5 percent from 2019 to 2029, faster than the average for all occupations.

 Epidemiologists typically need at least a master’s degree from an accredited college or university.
 A master’s degree in public health with an emphasis in epidemiology is most common, but epidemiologists can earn degrees in a wide range of related fields and specializations.